 One of the most popular activities on the internet today by far is shopping.
 It has much allure to it, you can shop at your leisure, anytime, and thanks to smartphones, anywhere.
 Although the Internet began to advance in popularity among the general public in 1994, it took another few years to develop the right security protocols (for example, HTTP) and DSL to create the right infrastructure for e-commerce and give birth to pioneers such as Amazon and eBay.
 Although the dot-com crash in 2000 led to the bankruptcy and closure of many e-commerce companies, the “brick and mortar” retailers recognized the advantages of electronic commerce and began to add such capabilities to their websites.
-Amazon and Ebay were among the first Internet companies to allow electronic transactions and thanks to the founders of these once startup companies we now have a huge e-commerce sector doing a staggering $1.915 trillion in sales last year with double-digit growth expected to continue through 202 when sales will top $4 trillion.
+This has led to the second coming of the e-commerce industry.
+It has never been easier to set up an online site.
+Of course, it might be useful to have implemented some of the applications shown on the website here.
+Amazon and eBay were among the first Internet companies to allow electronic transactions and thanks to the founders of these once startup companies we now have a huge e-commerce sector doing a staggering $1.915 trillion in sales last year with double-digit growth expected to continue through 202 when sales will top $4 trillion.

 As consumer-facing businesses, there is an enormous need for a brand name that’s memorable, easy to remember and spell and of course the matching .com domain name.
 Below are 10 e-commerce companies that have got just that: a great brand with the matching .com